 From Chiang Rai, we head to the countryside!
 We will spend a few days in a small hill tribe village to observe their simple way of life.
 A member of the Lahu community will talk us through the history of the village, their distinct traditional clothing, and the strong commitment to maintaining the Lahu way of life.
 We will also get hands-on by building a coffee nursery to help the community, head into the jungle, and learn about the irrigation purposes of the local dams.
 To end this immersive stay, we can join in a dance and cultural exchange during a traditional Lahu dance performance, also called the ‘Ka Kuk We’.

 After we have said goodbye to our host families, we make our way to Chiang Mai.
 Although Chiang Mai is the third largest city in the country, it has the appearance of a large village.
-We explore the historic center during the day, and spend the evening browsing, shopping, and snacking in Chiang Mai’s night markets.
+We explore the historic center during the day, and spend the evening browsing, shopping and snacking in Chiang Mai’s night markets.
 We‘ll even visit monks while they are at Buddhist University and chat with them about what a monk’s life is like, Thai culture and Tradition, Buddhism, Meditation, and anything else we are curious about!